 Fighting alongside her fellow mages–and a powerful girl as enthralling as she is infuriating–Odessa must untangle the gruesome plot to destroy Karthia before the Shades take everything she loves.

-4. The Smoke Thieves by Sally Green
+4. The Demon World by Sally Green

+The sequel to The Smoke Thieves is here!
 This one is a like a wonderful fantasy puzzle to keep your mind focused on it and not taxes.
 Ta-da!

 5. Ash Princess by Laura Sebastian

-For ten years Theo has been a captive in her own palace.
+About the book: For ten years Theo has been a captive in her own palace.
 She’s endured the relentless abuse and ridicule of the Kaiser and his court.
 She is powerless, surviving in her new world only by burying the girl she was deep inside.
 Then, one night, the Kaiser forces her to do the unthinkable.
 With blood on her hands and all hope of reclaiming her throne lost, she realizes that surviving is no longer enough.
 But she does have a weapon: her mind is sharper than any sword.
 And power isn’t always won on the battlefield.